OfficeDev/hands-on-labs/Ignite18/HOL3010-outlook-add-in-lab/Lab.md

     })();
     ```

-1. Within **index.js**, find the comment labeled `TODO-1` and replace it with the following code to register an event handler for the `Office.EventType.AppointmentTimeChanged` event.
-This code specifies that when the appointment time changes, the `processApptTimeChange` function will run.
+1. Within **index.js**, find the comment labeled `TODO-1` and select that entire line.

+1. With the entire `TODO-1` comment line selected in Visual Studio code, press the **[T]** button next to the following JavaScript code block in this Lab Guide to automatically copy/paste the code into **src\index.js** (thereby replacing the `TODO-1` comment line).
+This code registers an event handler for the `Office.EventType.AppointmentTimeChanged` event.
+It specifies that when the appointment time changes, the `processApptTimeChange` function will run.

     ```
     // register event handler for the Office.EventType.AppointmentTimeChanged event